rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

 The team should embrace to follow an common standard rather than developing an own code style.
 Therefore I can recommend the {{% a_blank "Airbnb JavaScript Style Guide" "https://github.com/airbnb/javascript" %}} for general JavaScript, but also the {{% a_blank "Airbnb React/JSX Style Guide" "https://github.com/airbnb/javascript/tree/master/react" %}}.
 Both are commonly used guidelines for JavaScript and React developers.

 No style guide will help your team without enforcing it.
-You can use {{% a_blank "Airbnb's ESLint config" "https://www.npmjs.com/package/eslint-config-airbnb" %}} to follow both mentioned style guides.
+You can use [ESLint](https://robinwieruch.de/react-eslint-webpack-babel/) to follow both mentioned style guides.

 {{% chapter_header "Contribute!" "contribute" %}}

 The ecosystem is huge and there is a lot potential to contribute in the open source community.
 You don't need to deep dive into a library, but can also contribute in documentation or open source applications as beginner.
 Start by applying the gathered best practices in an application like {{% a_blank "favesound-redux" "https://github.com/rwieruch/favesound-redux" %}}, which I wrote myself to demonstrate React + Redux.
 You feel more confident?
-Have a look into the endless selection of libraries in React + Redux to help out.
+Have a look into the endless selection of libraries in the React + Redux ecosystem.

 {{% chapter_header "Honor the Contributors!" "contributors" %}}

 Behind every library there is a person or team of contributors and maintainers.
 Most of them are doing the work on a library in their spare time.
 Honor their work and avoid to take it as granted!
-It is a gift from other developers who care about the community and open source.
+It is a gift from other developers who care about the community and open source their work.
 You can even help them to improve the library by giving constructive feedback, opening issues with well written instructions or by contributing with Pull Requests.
 After all it simply helps to write a kind message to remind these people that you are using their open source contribution for your own project.
 It encourages them in their work.

 {{% header_with_anchor "Final Thoughts" "finalThoughts" %}}

 What's missing in your opinion?
 Where do you agree or disagree?
 As I said, it's a list made up of learnings and personal opinions.
 But I am keen to hear your feedback.
-Write me on {{% a_blank "Twitter" "https://twitter.com/rwieruch" %}} your suggestions or {{% a_blank "have a direct impact on the article and submit a tip" "https://github.com/rwieruch/blog_robinwieruch_content/blob/master/tips-to-learn-react-redux" %}}.
+You can have {{% a_blank "a direct impact on the article and submit your tip" "https://github.com/rwieruch/blog_robinwieruch_content/blob/master/tips-to-learn-react-redux" %}}.